EskoDijk/voucher/draft-ietf-anima-rfc8366bis.md

 : See join registrar.

 TOFU (Trust on First Use):
-: Where a Pledge component makes no security decisions but rather simply trusts the first domain entity it is contacted by.
+: When a Pledge makes no security decisions but rather simply trusts the first domain entity it is contacted by.
   Used similarly to {{RFC7435}}.
   This is also known as the "resurrecting duckling" model.